Skip to main content

 Read More

 The Council Member-at-Large positions started in 1948 and were transferred to the Governing Board on its creation in 1995.
-Three members-at-large are elected for two-year terms.
+Three members-at-large were elected for two-year terms.
+In 2022 the position of Member-at-Large was eliminated and replaced by Governing Board Member.
+Board Members serve three-year term.
 All officers assume their positions at the conclusion of the annual meeting.
-Past and current Members-at-Large are displayed in the table below, which may be sorted by name, office, or year by clicking on…
+Past and current…

 Read More